Mirza Ali Behrouze Ispahani: Awards and achievements

 M.M.
 Ispahani was awarded 'Enterprise of the Year 2003' by the Bangladesh Business Award.
 He played a role in the country's economic growth by reinvesting more.

 Death

 Behrouze died on 23 January 2017 at the age of 67 in Bangladesh.
 He was buried in Hoseni Dalan Mosque, Dhaka.
-In a condolence message, the prime minister Sheikh Hasina, recalled with gratitude his contributions towards flourishing trade and commerce and industry in Bangladesh through his reputed industrial group.
+In a condolence message, Prime Minister Sheikh Hasina recalled with gratitude his contributions towards flourishing trade, commerce, and industry in Bangladesh through his reputed industrial group.